risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	sudo nano /etc/network/interfaces

 Modify the file so it matches your WiFi network.
-It should like similar to this.
+It should look similar to this.

 .. code-block:: bash